Last modified on 10th July 2022.

 Everyone can see the IRC operator indicator.

-Everyone can see if you are connected over a Tor Hidden Service or over Clearnet.
+Everyone can see if you are connected over a Tor onion service, I2P or over Clearnet.

 A list of channels, to which your IRC client is joined to, is visible for everyone within CyberiaIRC via the WHOIS command.